-Because PCOS disrupts regular ovulation, it’s one of the primary causes of infertility.
+PCOS is one of the primary causes of infertility because it disrupts regular ovulation.
 Given that the condition so often falls under the diagnostic radar, it’s important to rule out PCOS if you’re having difficulty getting pregnant.
 For many women, some straightforward dietary and lifestyle changes can be all that’s needed to conceive.
 A PCOS diagnosis doesn’t mean that a healthy pregnancy is out of the question.

 If you suspect you have PCOS, ask your doctor for a complete evaluation, including checking for insulin resistance.
 This includes a physical examination, a fasting lipid profile, a glucose test, hormone levels, and an insulin test (before and two hours after a high-carbohydrate meal).
 Although we recommend this comprehensive testing for proper diagnosis, you can also monitor your own blood sugar at home with a glucometer.